web-music-score/wms/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe the feature

-What would you like WebMusicScore to do?
+What would you like this library to do?

 ## Use case